ravish0409/recruitment_portal/README.md

 ### Home Page

-The home page serves as the landing page for the portal.
-It provides a warm welcome message and encourages users to explore job opportunities and create candidate profiles.
+The home page serves as the landing page for the portal. users can explore job opportunities and create candidate profiles.
 The home page also contains two prominent buttons:

 - __Job Search__: This button leads users to the job search page, where they can search for job opportunities based on specific criteria.

-- __Create Candidate Profile__: This button directs users to the candidate profile creation page, where they can showcase their skills and experience.
+- __Create Candidate Profile__: This button directs users to the candidate profile creation page, where user can showcase their skills and experience.

-Feel free to customize the content and style to match your project's design and requirements.